How to Incorporate Collagen into a Plant-Based Diet

 Collagen-Boosting Plant-Based Foods

-• Leafy Greens: Rich in antioxidants and minerals, greens like kale and spinach protect existing collagen from breakdown and support collagen production.
+• Leafy Greens: Rich in antioxidants and minerals, greens like kale and spinach protect existing collagen from breakdown and support production.

 • Berries: High in vitamin C and antioxidants, berries help shield collagen from environmental damage and support healthy skin.